|

 -NH-CO-CH(R)-NH-CO-CH(R)-NH-CO-CH(R)-NH-CO-CH(R)- etc. n units long

-- So proteins are
+- and so proteins are long chain polypeptides

 condensation polymers of amino acids.